Why Body Positive Photo Galleries Need To Go All The Way

 If people want to see average naked bodies, they really have to know where to look.
 We need more healthy, realistic nudity out there for people to see.
 In my opinion, both kids and adults alike would benefit from it.

-Here is a video that demonstrates my point.
-Teenagers, both boys and girls, were shown various photos of breasts on a UK sex education program.
+There’s a clip from a UK show called The Sex Education Show that demonstrates my point (unfortunately the clip is no longer available for streaming online).
+Teenagers, both boys and girls, were shown photos of breasts that all differed in size, shape and appearance.
 They were asked to choose which breasts they think are most appealing.
 Both groups immediately pick out the fake pair.
 On the show’s website, they state, “In The Sex Education Show’s national survey of teenagers, 44% of the girls said they were unhappy with their breasts and nearly 1 in 5 say they would already consider having a boob job.”

 Some might say I’m being overly critical.
 Doesn’t every little bit of body-positive imagery make a difference?
 Does it still benefit people to see other people’s bodies even if they are a little covered up?
 Arguably, yes.